 (1) Timing of Production and Declaration.
-Unless otherwise ordered, all documents required to be provided to the trustee by the debtor pursuant to 11 U.S.C. \$ 521(a)(1)(B)(iv) and(e)(2)(A)(i) and Fed.
+Unless otherwise ordered, all documents required to be provided to the trustee by the debtor pursuant to 11 U.S.C. \S 521(a)(1)(B)(iv) and(e)(2)(A)(i) and Fed.
 R. Bankr.
-P. 4002(b)(2) and (3) shall be submitted at least 7 days prior to the date first set for the 11 U.S.C. \$ 341 meeting of creditors.
+P. 4002(b)(2) and (3) shall be submitted at least 7 days prior to the date first set for the 11 U.S.C. \S 341 meeting of creditors.
 These documents are not to be filed with the court but instead these documents shall be delivered to the trustee in the manner described in subsection (2) below.
 The documents shall be attached to the debtor's declaration, signed under penalty of perjury, stating that the documents are true copies of the originals.

 (2) Method of Production.
-Unless otherwise instructed by the trustee, and except as provided in subsection (3) below, the declaration and documents described in subsection (1) shall be transmitted to the trustee pursuant to the instructions for the individual trustee as listed on the court's website at www.wawb.uscourts.gov/united-states-trustee.
-If documents are sent to the trustee by email, the email shall reference the case number and the debtor's last name.
+Unless otherwise instructed by the trustee, and except as provided in subsection (3) below, the declaration and documents described in subsection (1) shall be transmitted to the trustee pursuant to the instructions for the individual trustee as listed on the court's website at www.wawb.uscourts.gov/united-states-trustee.as a PDF attachment to an email directed to the trustee at the email address referenced in the docket.
+If documents are sent to the trustee by email, Tthe email shall reference the case number and the debtor's last name.
 The debtor's attorney shall retain the original, signed declaration pursuant to the rules governing pleadings filed electronically.